top of page

 Grant M. Waldman, PhD Eco-Psychology Candidate, MA, CCC (12782), CIAS III

-Dr. Grant Waldman, PhD, Ecopsychologist, CCC #12782
+Dr. Grant M. Waldman, PhD, Ecopsychologist, CCC #12782

 Areas of specialization:

-▪ Trauma & Addictions
+â–ª Trauma & Addictions

-▪ Indigenous Healing
+â–ª Indigenous Healing

 Born in London, ON, to parents of Eastern European descent, the middle of three sons, I was raised in Toronto for most of my early development years.
-As a graduate from York University with degrees in History and Business Administration, and an advanced diploma in IT Systems from The Honeywell Institute in the 1980’s/90’s in Toronto, I worked in business development, operations management and international marketing.
+As a graduate from York University with degrees in History and Business Administration, and an advanced diploma in IT Systems from The Honeywell Institute in the 1980’s/90’s in Toronto, I worked in business development, operations management, and international marketing.

-Motivated to heal my ancestral trauma, I became involved in Men’s groups in Indianapolis, IN, Toronto, ON, and the Sunshine Coast, BC.
+Motivated to heal his ancestral trauma, I became involved in Men’s groups in Indianapolis, IN, Toronto, ON, and the Sunshine Coast, BC.
 I had the opportunity to witness first-hand the ‘pebble-in-the-pond’ reverberations of healing that occurred whenever a man did his inner work.
 These positive effects of healing reverberate not only upon the man himself, but upon his partner, family, and indeed, his entire community.
-The act of reaching out for help is a deeply courageous act, especially for men, as most of us, are conditioned to self-isolate and suffer in silence.
+The act of reaching out for help is a deeply courageous act, especially for men, as most of us are conditioned to self-isolate and suffer in silence.

-In 2008, motivated to offer our son a Rites of Passage experience, I founded Boys to Men - Western Canada.
-Intent on gifting our son with an opportunity to pursue his healing work when young, rather than having to wait till his 40’s, as I had done, a team of colleagues from my men’s community and I delivered a program now called Fire & Bones.
+In 2008, motivated to offer my son a Rites of Passage experience, I founded Boys to Men - Western Canada.
+Intent on gifting my son with an opportunity to pursue his healing work when young, rather than having to wait till his 40’s, as he had done, a team of colleagues and I from my men’s community delivered a program now called "Fire & Bones."
 This program has historically provided mentoring for boys in schools.
 Both the school program and the Rites of Passage Adventure Weekend are a safe place for adolescent boys to speak their truth and learn to respect and trust self and others.
-It is a place where young men can be inspired to learn how to be a man of integrity, responsibility and accountability.
-Around this time, I lead/co-lead several weekend mentoring workshops for men that supported their connection with their own inner teenage fire.
-This offered our team of men the vital tools needed to successfully mentor our young men.
+It is a place where young men can be inspired to learn how to be a man of integrity, responsibility, and accountability.
+Around this time, I both led and co-led several weekend mentoring workshops for men that support their connection with their own inner teenage fire.
+This training left men feeling supported and confident to in turn mentor our young men.
 Additionally, I felt honoured to support the Young Men's Adventure Weekend that takes place every July in the Vancouver region in BC.

-Eager to follow my true calling as a helping professional and inspired to deepen my areas of gift, I completed certificates in Narrative Therapy, Neuro-Linguistic Programming (NLP), Suicide Prevention, Intervention, Postvention and Community Safety.
+Eager to follow my true calling and inspired to deepen my areas of gift, I completed certificates in Narrative Therapy, Neuro-Linguistic Programming (NLP), Suicide Prevention, Intervention, Postvention, and Community Safety.
 I then felt honoured to have studied under the auspices of Dr. Jed Diamond in an inaugural Men’s Health Training program.

 bottom of page